MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 1. Install the mlflow conda file locally with the command `conda env create -n userenv -f <CONDA_ENV_FILENAME>`.
 1. If there are errors locally, try resolving the conda environment and creating a functional one before redeploying.
 1. If the container crashes even if it resolves locally, the SKU size used for deployment might be too small.
-   - Conda package installation occurs at runtime, so if the SKU size is too small to accommodate all the packages detailed in the *conda.yml* environment file, the container might crash.
+   - Conda package installation occurs at runtime, so if the SKU size is too small to accommodate all the packages in the *conda.yml* environment file, the container might crash.
    - A Standard_F4s_v2 VM is a good starting SKU size, but you might need larger VMs depending on the dependencies the conda file specifies.
    - For Kubernetes online endpoints, the Kubernetes cluster must have a minimum of four vCPU cores and 8 GB of memory.